Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageDEFINITION OF SOUNDSound is caused by vibrations that travel through the air.
+Download as PDF Download PDF View as Separate PageDEFINITION OF SOUNDSound is caused by vibrations that travel through the air.
 These vibrations can cause other things to vibrate, too.
 We hear sound with our sense of hearing, which is made possible by our ears.

 To better understand how sound works…